pypa/pip/docs/html/ux-research-design/2020-research-outputs/improving-pips-documentation.md

 ## Response / results

 In total, we:
-- Conducted 5 user interviews about pip's documentatation
+- Conducted 5 user interviews about pip's documentation
 - Received 141 responses to the question "What would be your ideal way of getting help with pip?"
 - Received 159 responses to the documentation survey